kiran-harbak/zymmr/docs/reports/hierarchica-reports.md

 The Hierarchical Reports module provides a structured and comprehensive overview of all work items within a selected project.
 Work items are grouped by sprint and visualized hierarchically based on their parent-child relationships, making this an essential view for sprint reviews, time analysis, and backlog audits.
 :::

+# Accessing the Hierarchical Reports
+1. Click **Reports** in the main navigation panel.
+2. Select **Hierarchical** from the list of available reports.

 ## Navigation & Controls

 The report is controlled by a set of powerful tools located at the top of the page.